-When discovering EMs these are made known to Solution Manager.
+When discovering EMs these are made known to SAP Solution Manager.

 For this setup action some files of Enterprise Manager have to be read:

-Also some files of the Enterprise Manager get edited by different Solution Manager setup steps:
+Also some files of the Enterprise Manager get edited by different SAP Solution Manager setup steps:

 Accordingly the user running the Diagnostics Agent assigned to the Enterprise Manager host has to have read/write permissions to the above listed folders and files.